 And one more: I have very good electric fencing; a moose will go right through them.

-Bears don’t usually come out into our town, so we have no personal experiences with them.
-Last summer though we visited a homestead in the Creston area in the mountains where our hosts were telling us that they do have to harvest fruit from their trees before they fully ripen, otherwise it does attract bears to their property.
-I can only imagine how much bears would love all the yummy berries we grow.
+Bears typically do not come into our town, so we donโt have any personal experiences with them.
+However, we visited a homestead in the Creston area in the mountains, where our hosts mentioned that they must harvest fruit from their trees before it fully ripens.
+Otherwise, the ripe fruit attracts bears to their property.
+I can only imagine how much bears would enjoy the delicious berries we grow!

 ???
 I had deer jump my 6 ft garden fence to chomp on pumpkin and pole beans, bears cleaned off the apple trees when we tried to let them have one more day.
 But an explosion of voles were most destructive of all.
 We got no beets potatoes or sweet potatoes that year.
 Tomatoes seem to do ok.
 Have read there is no such thing as deer proof, and they eat what mom teaches them.
 So what’s safe for one area may not be in another.
 There browsing habit let’s them even eat toxic in small amounts.
 But we keep trying.somrtimes they share.
 And thanks for writing